 Furthermore, the 2021 future outlook continues to focus on the rural areas, the nutrition status of people and the agri-food sector which are currently affected by climate change.
 Issues around food and nutrition security, climate change, youth in the sector and access to finance remain critical.

 The working group is headed by Theresa Kinkese (Zambia) as the speaker and only recently introduced Maria Schmidt (Germany – Ghana) as the new co-speaker.
 The tandem partner from the sectoral department (FMB) is Dominik Fortenbacher.
 Additionally, the working group will continue to be supported by Klaas Grimmelmann of the sector project Agricultural Policy and Food Security and Johanes Agbahey from the global project Agricultural Policy and Innovation Fund.

 Moving forward policy advisory will continue to shift away from discussion and exchange on topics towards exchange about strategies, methodologies, skills of adviser, exchange formats (including south-south exchange) and management strategies for policy reforms and changes to find “fit for the future” strategies, policies and implementation instruments and tools.
 Another forward process is to find a way to organize the generational shift from senior experts to an incoming, younger generation of policy advisers and ensure knowledge and experience transfer within the team and groups.

 - Policy Process and instruments (also with a focus on fragile context and bad governance structures)

 - Peer Learning and trust exchange for managers in GIZ (management, leadership)

 - Innovations and future topics in policy processes

 Through these processes, methodologies and management, the group will apply the knowledge to the core future issues for Africa which are:

-- And adopted to climate change and protect natural resources
+- Promoting climate change adaptation and sustainable management of natural resources